jhpark1013/blog/about.md

 title: About
 permalink: /about/
 ---
-Hi, my name is Jaehee Park.
+Hi, my name is Jaehee Park (pronounced "Jay-hee").
 Welcome to my blog!

 I am a software engineer who is interested in embedded systems and all kinds of state-of-the-art imaging devices.